Viavi Solutions (NASDAQ:VIAV) Updates Q1 2023 Earnings Guidance

 Viavi Solutions (NASDAQ:VIAV – Get Rating) issued an update on its first quarter 2023 earnings guidance on Friday morning.
 The company provided EPS guidance of $0.22-$0.24 for the period.
 The company issued revenue guidance of $317.00 million-$331.00 million, compared to the consensus revenue estimate of $328.38 million.

-In other news, EVP Paul Mcnab sold 12,103 shares of the company’s stock in a transaction that occurred on Thursday, June 9th.
-The stock was sold at an average price of $14.46, for a total value of $175,009.38.
-Following the sale, the executive vice president now directly owns 31,178 shares in the company, valued at approximately $450,833.88.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-1.63% of the stock is currently owned by insiders.
+In related news, EVP Paul Mcnab sold 12,103 shares of the stock in a transaction on Thursday, June 9th.
+The shares were sold at an average price of $14.46, for a total transaction of $175,009.38.
+Following the sale, the executive vice president now directly owns 31,178 shares of the company’s stock, valued at $450,833.88.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+1.63% of the stock is owned by corporate insiders.

 Viavi Solutions Company Profile

-Viavi Solutions Inc provides network test, monitoring, and assurance solutions to communications service providers, enterprises, network equipment manufacturers, government, and avionics customers worldwide.
+Viavi Solutions Inc provides network test, monitoring, and assurance solutions to communications service providers, enterprises, network equipment manufacturers, original equipment manufacturers, government, and avionics customers worldwide.
 The company operates through three segments: Network Enablement (NE), Service Enablement (SE), and Optical Security and Performance Products (OSP) segments.

 - Get a free copy of the StockNews.com research report on Viavi Solutions (VIAV)